unixbox-net/linux-tools/README.md

-# The Linux Tool Kit, a collection of my personal tools.
+# The Linux Tool Kit, a few of my personal tools.

 `/diagnostics.sh` **comprehensive Linux system diagnostic tool for debian/ubuntu** that collects system health, networking, security, and package state information into a single Markdown report (`diagnostic.md`).